Techngo10/Offline-Music-Player/README.md

 # Offline-Music-Player

 A simple offline music player built in Python using `pygame`.
-Supports play, pause, resume, stop, next/previous track, shuffle, and loop.
+Supports play, pause, next/previous track, shuffle, and loop.

 ---